trevorks1/castor-jquery-salary-calculator/README.md

 file:///Users/trevorsansalone/prime/prework/jquery-salary-calculator-master/index.html

+### Usage

+This is an order of operation for my list.

+1. Enter employee Details here; First Name, Last Name, IdNumber, Job title, Salary.
+2. Click the submit button.
+3. The employee Data should now be on the list below.
+4. Following with a delete button for each employee.
+5. As each employee's data is input you get the value of their monthly wages.
+6. Then you can delete those employees by clicking the Delete button.

+### Built With

+- Javascript
+- JQuery
+- WireFramework
+- HTML
+- CSS

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).